Cameron warns Britons to expect more budget cuts

 Abandoning the austerity plan would prove politically disastrous for the Conservatives, who staked their 2010 election campaign on it.

 "The economy is healing.
-But it's a longer and harder road that we have to travel down," finance minister George Osborne told the Mail on Sunday.
+But it's a longer and harder road that we have to travel down," chancellor George Osborne told the Mail on Sunday.
 "There will have to be further cuts."

 COALITION TENSIONS

-The Labour opposition has pulled ahead of the Conservatives due to public anger about the austerity drive, while support has dived for the junior coalition partner, the Liberal Democrats.
+The Labour opposition has pulled ahead of the Conservatives due to public anger about the austerity drive, while support has dived for the junior coalition partner, the Lib Dems.

 Pollsters say Cameron will struggle to win an outright majority in 2015 unless the economy bounces back and the austerity plan starts to bear fruit.